SERS-S/Godwit/README.md

 ```

 > [!IMPORTANT]
-> The server automatically detects the public ip and starts the server on it (if there is such ip)
+> The server automatically detects the public ip and starts the server on it (if there is such an ip)

 > **You can start the client with the following command:**
   ```sh